-To understand China, it's imperative to understand the role that religion and philosophy play in the culture.
-Buddhism has played a prominent role, and this gorgeous temple tells a bit of that story.
-The Yonghegong is on the North quarter of Beijing, and is easily accessible by bus or subway.
-Go late in the afternoon to avoid the early tour buses, and to catch some monks in the midst of their ceremonies.
+To understand China, it's imperative to understand the important role religion and philosophy play in the culture.
+Buddhism is one such influence, and this gorgeous temple tells a bit of that story.
+Yonghegong is in the northern part of Beijing and is easily accessible by bus or subway.
+Go late in the afternoon to avoid the tour buses and catch monks in the midst of their ceremonies.

 By Sakhi Vyas

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Incense lit, prayers made for the upcoming year.

 Discover Chinese Religious Practices in the City Center